 If the neuroscience and the daily grind of practice are in danger of taking away some of the magic of creativity for you, consider the experience of this poet, also quoted by Csikszentmihalyi in his talk:

 It’s like opening a door that floating in the middle of nowhere and all you have to do is going turn the handle and open it and let yourself sink into it.
-You can’t particularly for sure self through it.
+You can’t particularly force yourself through it.
 You just have to float.
 If there’s any gravitational pull, it’s from the outside world trying to keep you back from the door.